Caring for aging parents: How to ease your financial burden

 Are you a Millennial worried that you’ll soon be taking care of your elderly parents, both physically and financially?
 You’re not alone.
 In 2018, AARP released a study showing that out of the 40 million U.S. adults who provide care for their elderly parents, about one in four is part of the Millennial generation.

 Providing appropriate care for an elderly parent takes time, energy and money – which can in turn, enact a mental toll.
-According to the AARP study, those Millennials who are also their elderly parents’ caregivers dedicate an average of 27 percent of their annual income on caregiving costs.
+According to the AARP study, those Millennials who are also their elderly parents’ caregivers dedicate an average of 27% of their annual income on caregiving costs.
 That’s a higher percentage than any other generation.

 Carrying the financial burden of health costs is a very real challenge for a growing number of young adults.
 Realistically, there aren’t many good solutions for lifting it, outside of having the hard conversations now and planning early.